a9s LogMe for PCF (Beta)

 To install and use a9s LogMe for PCF, you must install the following products and tiles:

-For installation instructions, see Installing and Configuring a9s LogMe for PCF.
+For more information, see Installing and Configuring a9s LogMe for PCF.

-If your company has specific LogMe administration policies or configuration best practices, the anynines team is happy to incorporate them.
+If your company has specific LogMe administration policies or configuration best practices, the anynines team is happy to incorporate them, if applicable.
 Third-party LogMe support organizations are also welcome to assist.

 Contributions are welcome and will be investigated by the anynines team.
-Please send any bugs, feature requests, or questions to email@example.com.
+Send any bugs, feature requests, or questions to email@example.com.

 Contact our sales team to learn more about commercial licenses and support.